 It provides 16.25g of protein per 25g of Adipo Block Detox.In stock.
 Immediate delivery.

-Delicious meal replacement shake with high protein content.Temporarily out of stock
+A food supplement with a high protein content.Temporarily out of stock

 Vegan food replacement with vegetable proteins, Açai extract and Inulin.Temporarily out of stock

 Rich in protein, fiber, vitamins, minerals, green coffee and L-Carnitine.Temporarily out of stock